Penn-Harris-Madison is pleased to be able to offer enrollment to non-resident students on a limited basis.

 The family must reside within the state of Indiana (Michigan residents are not eligible)

-To be considered for a kindergarten opening, the child must turn 5 on or before September 1, 2017.
+To be considered for a kindergarten opening, the child must have turned 5 on or before September 1, 2023.

-Resident students attending a P-H-M school who subsequently move outside the district are approved to continue in attendance as non-residents without participating in the public application process.
+Resident students attending a P-H-M school in grades Kindergarten through 12th grade who subsequently move outside the district within the state of Indiana may be approved to continue in attendance as non-residents without participating in the public application process.
 It is necessary to complete this form initially and then to submit an “Intent to Continue” form each year thereafter.
+(Michigan residents are not eligible.)

-A non-resident student whose behavior violates the student code of conduct and results in formal disciplinary action, may be denied the option to return the following year.
+A non-resident student whose behavior violates the P-H-M student code of conduct and results in formal disciplinary action or the student has a history of unexcused absences, may be denied the option to return.

 Here are the most common questions associated with non-resident enrollment: